Heading to Sydney with kids? We’ve lived here for 8 years and have checked out all the best family fun activities in town. We share them all here.

 Learn at the Powerhouse Museum

-This kids museum in Sydney has loads of fun hands-on exhibitions to help them learn about robots, electricity, magnetism, sound waves and more.
+The Powerhouse Museum in Darling Harbour is another fun museum for kids.
+It has loads of fun hands-on exhibitions to help kids learn about robots, electricity, magnetism, sound waves and more.

 There is a very cool exhibition all about Space travel, which includes a lifesize space-shuttle cockpit model, and another Ecologic exhibition where kids can learn all about the science behind climate change.